-*- coding: utf-8 -*-

 import numpy as np

-from pySDC.core.Errors import ProblemError
+from pySDC.core.errors import ProblemError

-from pySDC.core.Problem import ptype, WorkCounter
+from pySDC.core.problem import Problem, WorkCounter

 from pySDC.implementations.datatype_classes.mesh import mesh

-[docs] class ProtheroRobinson(ptype): r""" Implement the Prothero-Robinson problem: .. math:: \frac{du}{dt} = -\frac{u-g(t)}{\epsilon} + \frac{dg}{dt}, \quad u(0) = g(0)., with :math:`\epsilon` a stiffness parameter, that makes the problem more stiff the smaller it is (usual taken value is :math:`\epsilon=1e^{-3}`).
+[docs] class ProtheroRobinson(Problem): r""" Implement the Prothero-Robinson problem: .. math:: \frac{du}{dt} = -\frac{u-g(t)}{\epsilon} + \frac{dg}{dt}, \quad u(0) = g(0)., with :math:`\epsilon` a stiffness parameter, that makes the problem more stiff the smaller it is (usual taken value is :math:`\epsilon=1e^{-3}`).
 Exact solution is given by :math:`u(t)=g(t)`, and this implementation uses :math:`g(t)=\cos(t)`.
 Implement also the non-linear form of this problem: .. math:: \frac{du}{dt} = -\frac{u^3-g(t)^3}{\epsilon} + \frac{dg}{dt}, \quad u(0) = g(0).
 To use an other exact solution, one just have to derivate this class and overload the `g` and `dg` methods.
 For instance, to use :math:`g(t)=e^{-0.2*t}`, define and use the following class: >>> class MyProtheroRobinson(ProtheroRobinson): >>> >>> def g(self, t): >>> return np.exp(-0.2 * t) >>> >>> def dg(self, t): >>> return (-0.2) * np.exp(-0.2 * t) Parameters ---------- epsilon : float, optional Stiffness parameter.
 The default is 1e-3. nonLinear : bool, optional Wether or not to use the non-linear form of the problem.
 The default is False. newton_maxiter : int, optional Maximum number of Newton iteration in solve_system.
 The default is 200. newton_tol : float, optional Residuum tolerance for Newton iteration in solve_system.
 The default is 5e-11. stop_at_nan : bool, optional Wheter to stop or not solve_system when getting NAN.
 The default is True.
 Reference --------- A. Prothero and A. Robinson, On the stability and accuracy of one-step methods for solving stiff systems of ordinary differential equations, Mathematics of Computation, 28 (1974), pp. 145–162. """ dtype_u = mesh dtype_f = mesh def __init__(self, epsilon=1e-3, nonLinear=False, newton_maxiter=200, newton_tol=5e-11, stop_at_nan=True): nvars = 1 super().__init__((nvars, None, np.dtype('float64'))) self.f = self.f_NONLIN if nonLinear else self.f_LIN self.jac = self.jac_NONLIN if nonLinear else self.jac_LIN self._makeAttributeAndRegister( 'epsilon', 'nonLinear', 'newton_maxiter', 'newton_tol', 'stop_at_nan', localVars=locals(), readOnly=True ) self.work_counters['newton'] = WorkCounter() self.work_counters['rhs'] = WorkCounter() # ------------------------------------------------------------------------- # g function (analytical solution), and its first derivative # -------------------------------------------------------------------------

 [docs] def g(self, t): return np.cos(t)